Introduction

 def search_web(query: str) -> str:

-return f"Found results for: {query}"
+return f"Found information about: {query}"

 # Create agent with tools